mannymontales/itsy-bitsy-data-structures/original_javascript/README.md

 Reading through the guided code will help you learn about what data structures are, what their uses are, and how to discuss them.

-Again, this code requires you to **gasp** _Think_.

 ### [Want to jump into the code?
 Click here](itsy-bitsy-data-structures.java)

-Also be sure to check out Jamie's other code walkthrough:
+Also be sure to check out my other code walkthrough:
 [The Super Tiny Compiler](https://github.com/thejameskyle/the-super-tiny-compiler) (which Kristofer also transliterated to Java, cf. [xxx]())